hmchen47/DataScience/ML/ML-Stanford/18-OCR.md

 + Text detection
   + Positive examples ($y = 1$), patches with text
   + Negative examples ($y = 0$), patches without text
-  + Let us run a sliding window classifier on the image
+  + Run a sliding window classifier on the image
-    + We have (on the bottom left) white areas that indicate text areas
+    + the bottom left: white areas that indicate text areas
     + Bright white: classifier output a very high probability of text in the location
   + If we take one more text by taking the output of the classifier and apply an expansion operator
     + It takes the white region and expand them
     + If we use heuristics and discard those with abnormal height-to-width ratio
+  + 1D Sliding window for character segmentation
+    + classify the patches with two characters (some whitespace in the middle) as positive examples and others are negative examples
+    + using the sliding windows with positive examples to segment the characters
+  + Character classification with the segments

   <div style="display:flex;justify-content:center;align-items:center;flex-flow:row wrap;">
     <div><a href="https://www.coursera.org/learn/machine-learning/lecture/bQhq3/sliding-windows">